awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-update-contacts.html)

+1. If you encounter issues while updating contact information, you can contact customer support for free\.
+For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.

 ## Changing the Owner of a Domain When the Registry Requires a Change of Domain Ownership Form<a name="domain-update-contacts-domain-owership-form"></a>

-If the Amazon Route 53 console displays the following message when you try to change contact information, the registry for your TLD requires that you fill out a Change of Domain Ownership form:
+When you change the owner of a domain, the registries for the following TLDs require you to fill out a Change of Domain Ownership form:

-"To change the registrant name or organization, open a case\."

-Perform the following procedure to request the ownership change\.
-When your ownership has been verified, an AWS customer support engineer will change contact information for you\.
+\.ac, \.cl, \.com\.ar, \.com\.br, \.com\.sg, \.es, \.fi, \.qa, \.ru, \.se, \.sg, \.sh

+To determine whether the value you're changing is considered a change of owner, see [Who Is the Owner of a Domain?](#domain-update-contacts-who-is-domain-owner)\.<a name="domain-update-contacts-domain-owership-form-procedure"></a>

 **To change the owner of a domain when the registry requires a Change of Domain Ownership form**

+1. If you're changing the owner for a domain that has one of the following TLDs, skip to step 2:

+   \.ac, \.cl, \.com\.ar, \.com\.br, \.com\.sg, \.es, \.fi, \.qa, \.ru, \.se, \.sg, \.sh

+   If you're changing the owner for any other domain, you don't need to fill out a Change of Domain Ownership form\.
+Perform the procedure in [Updating Contact Information for a Domain](#domain-update-contacts-basic) instead\.

 1. Download the [Change of Domain Ownership Form](https://s3.amazonaws.com/AWSCS_CustomerForms/AmazonRegistrarChangeOfDomainOwnershipForm.pdf)\.